top of page

 5. Potty training pads & Enzymatic cleaners/Poop bags: Puppies need to be potty trained, and these materials can help with that process.
 Many cities have ordinances prohibiting leaving behind dog waste so we always recommend grabbing a roll of poop bags when you visit.

 6. Toys: Puppies need to chew and play, so providing them with a variety of toys helps to satisfy their needs.
 Chewing releases serotonin in the brain of your puppy, so we want them to have access to appropriate chew toys.
-We find that having a few durable toys that can be rotated helps keep interest in the chew toys high.
-Nylabone, Kong, and some renewable bamboo chews are safe to leave unsupervised with a young puppy.
-Plush, squeaky, and rope toys are typically great for supervised playtime but should not be left alone with a young puppy.
+These are often made of durable materials like nylon and rubber.
+We find that having a few durable toys that can be rotated helps keep interest high.

-7. Grooming supplies: For young puppies a waterless bath, or bath wipes can be a low stress way to keep them smelling fresh.
+7. Grooming supplies: Especially for young puppies a waterless bath, or bath wipes can be a low stress way to keep them smelling fresh.
 Nail clippers can be handy for keeping toenails trim.
-Many so called "nonshedding" or "hypoallergenic" breeds will need daily brushing with a comb that goes to skin level to help prevent matting, especially in areas such as behind the ears, behind the legs, and the sanitary areas.
+Many nonshedding breeds will need daily brushing with a metal comb that goes to skin level to help prevent matting.
 Pin brushes work well with some of the double coated breeds.
 Another item not to forget is a good shampoo and conditioner, a gentle type made with oatmeal is great for sensitive puppy skin.

 8. Bedding: A comfortable bed or pad can give your puppy their own space to retreat to and take their long daily naps on.
 Something easily washable works best when your puppy in young.